Network Centrality and Clustering

 Adjacency Matrices

-To define the next centrality, we need to start thinking about graphs as matrices.
+To define the next centrality, we need to represent graph as a matrix.

-Here is what the adjacency matrix of the karate club graph looks like:
+Below we show the adjacency matrix of the karate club graph.

 Code